alli2729/alli2729/README.md

 - 👋 Hi, Its Ali
-- 🌱 I’m currently learning Dart
+- 🌱 I’m currently learning Dart and Flutter
-- 📫 You can follow me on instagram : @h_k_1379

 <!---
 alli2729/alli2729 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.